AlbaXIII/sinking-ships/README.md

 9. Click deploy -> main branch from **manual deployment** section.
 10. Once successfully deployed, click **view app**.

-## Credits
+## **Credits**

-- As always many thanks to my mentor Dick Vlandaaren.
+- As always many thanks to my mentor Dick Vlandaaren for the patience, and words of wisdom.
+This project was difficult for me to get my head around, but the advice was always excellent, if not my ability to follow through on it.
 - Inspiration taken from Sinking Ships in the [Legend of Zelda : The Wind Waker](https://www.zeldadungeon.net/wiki/Sinking_Ships).
+- Research and structural inspiration from similar projects from [Stack Overflow](https://stackoverflow.com/questions/77575338/battleship-project-with-python) and [Code Academy](https://discuss.codecademy.com/t/excellent-battleship-game-written-in-python/430605)